masahills/kanada/README.md

 This project is distributed under dual licenses:

-- **Kanada Library Source Code**: MIT License - See MIT-LICENSE file for details.
+- **Kanada Library Source Code**: MIT License — See MIT-LICENSE file for details.
 - **Dictionary File**: GPL v2 - The kakasidict dictionary file in the `dictionary/japanese/` directory is from the KAKASI project and is licensed under GPL v2.
-See LICENSE file for details.
+See the LICENSE file for details.

   **Note**: SKK dictionaries are also supported but are not included in this package.
 SKK dictionaries are also licensed under GPL v2, and you can use your own SKK dictionary files for additional functionality.